 - Narrower areas of interest

 - High lever math & science courses

-High school is a great time for students to explore their interests and discover new ones.
-Advanced math and science courses, internships, summer programs, and even a part-time job can help them refine their interests.
-It's important to keep variety in the mix as well as keep your career options open by taking courses in chemistry, physics and calculus: A 14-year-old aspiring physician could be tomorrow's great software developer!
+The late middle school and early high school stage is a great time for students to explore their interests and discover new ones.
+More advanced hands-on science exploration will serve students in this age range.
+Have they had the opportunity to meet a scientist and learn what real-life science jobs are like?
+Look for ways for students to learn about the many different science careers that are available to them - both inside labs and beyond.
+Advanced math and science courses, internships, summer programs, and even a part-time job can help them refine their skills and interests.
+Help them keep their career options open by taking courses in chemistry, physics and calculus: Remember today's 14-year-old aspiring physician could be tomorrow's great software developer!

 - Lab experience

 - Narrowing field of study

 Advanced high school and college students who are interested in science can keep diving deeper into core science principles and those specific skills in their field of interest.
 Exposure to hands-on experiments within a laboratory environment and to a higher-order understanding of both the experimental process and the concepts behind it are key during this phase of study.
 Students may start to specialize at this stage and focus on specific classes that will serve their path of greatest interest.
 Undergraduate research opportunities, summer internships and research experiences for undergraduate programs are great options to continue developing your science skills and begin networking with possible future advisors or collaborators.

 Graduate school and beyond

 - Research questions